stefan-hoeck/cyby2/README.md

 needed dependencies and the Scala compilers, so this will take some time.

-After the build, copy the rest of the web page using the provided script.
+After the build, copy the rest of the web page using the provided script (make sure to include the trailing slash in the folder path).

 ```
-  $ ./publish_local.sh /path/to/web/folder
+  $ ./publish_local.sh /path/to/web/folder/
 ```

 Finally, create a directory where CyBy<sup>2</sup>'s database should